GeopJr/SveltePress/README.md

 # Install dependencies
 # PNPM is recommended but both YARN and NPM will do
 pnpm install

+# A post-install script will now create some symlinks
 ```

+#### On Windows (non-WSL), creating symlinks requires Admin Privileges, the script will ask you to re-run it in an Admin terminal.

 > For more info on how SveltePress works, how to set it up & more, visit [https://sveltepress.geopjr.dev/](https://sveltepress.geopjr.dev/)